isabella232/cultureamp-style-guide/guide/src/pages/components/Button/button.md

 - flip the direction of arrow icons when the user is using a right-to-left language.

+- either be hyperlinks (if they navigate to a new page and can be opened in a new tab) or a button element.

 </TipCard>
 <TipCard title="Buttons should not…" type="warning">